actix/actix-website/content/docs/extractors.md

 Actix-web provides a facility for type-safe request information access called *extractors* (ie, `impl FromRequest`).
 By default, actix-web provides several extractor implementations.

-## Extractors Within Handler Functions

-An extractor can be accessed in a few different ways.
+An extractor can be accessed as an arguments to a handler function.
+Actix-web supports up to 10 extractors per handler function.
+Argument position does not matter.

-Option 1 - passed as a parameter to a handler function:

 {{< include-example example="extractors" file="main.rs" section="option-one" >}}

-Option 2 - accessed by calling `extract()` on the Extractor

-{{< include-example example="extractors" file="main.rs" section="option-two" >}}

 # Path